ryleelyman/Site/research.md

 ## Geometric Group Theory without Boundaries

-Along with Macarena Arenas, Sami Douba and Abdul Zalloum, I organized a virtual "summer school" that will ran July 2020.
+Along with Macarena Arenas, Sami Douba and Abdul Zalloum, I organized a virtual "summer school" that ran July 2020.
 More info is available on the [summer school website](https://sites.google.com/view/ggtwb/home?authuser=0).

 I gave three lectures in this summer school on Bass and Serre's theory